devhunterco/devhunter-slackin/README.md

 This is a fork from [slackin](https://github.com/rauchg/slackin)

-Read more about the [motivations and history](http://rauchg.com/slackin) behind Slackin.
+Read more about the [motivations and history](http://rauchg.com/slackin) behind Slackin by G. Rauchg.

 #### Deploy with Docker